Roscoe Giles

-Roscoe C. Giles, III is an American physicist and computer engineer, the deputy director of Boston University's Center for Computational Science.
+Roscoe C. Giles, III is an American physicist and computer engineer.
+He was the deputy director of Boston University's Center for Computational Science.
 He is also a professor of computer and electrical engineering at Boston University College of Engineering, with a joint appointment in physics.

 Early life and family

 Giles grew up in a neighborhood on the South Side of Chicago, and attended high school in nearby Hyde Park at the University of Chicago Laboratory Schools.
 His first exposure to computers was through access to the School of Education's IBM 1620.

 Giles' grandfather and namesake was Roscoe Conkling Giles, the first Black person to earn a degree from Cornell University Medical College.

 Academic biography

 Giles earned his bachelor's degree in Physics at the University of Chicago in 1970.
 In 1975 he received his doctorate from Stanford University, becoming the first African American to earn his Ph.D. in theoretical physics from that school.
 At Stanford, he worked with Sidney Drell on the Stanford Linear Accelerator Center (SLAC).

 He was a research associate at SLAC and the MIT Center for Theoretical Physics before becoming an assistant professor at the Massachusetts Institute of Technology from 1979 to 1985, at which point he joined the Boston University faculty as an associate professor, and was promoted to full professor in 1999.